jaimelovera/twitter-clone/README.md

 https://twitter-clone-b442b.web.app/

-Sign up with a email and password to get full access to the application.
+Sign up with email and password to get full access to the application.
 <br/>

-> Note: You can use a made up email for the purpose of testing the app, email is not validated.
+> Pro tip: You can use a made up email for the purpose of testing the app, email is not validated.

 ## Quick Start